Solomon Andrews (inventor): Airships

 Andrews then organized the Aerial Navigation Company to build commercial Airships and establish a regular line between New York and Philadelphia.

 The "Aereon #2" had one "lemon-shaped" balloon, sharply pointed at the ends.
 It controlled buoyancy with a system of lines and pulleys that compressed the gas or allowed it to expand.
-This flew over New York City on May 25, 1866 and June 5, 1866.
-The second trip, carrying a passenger-assistant (a news reporter had to be left out at the last minute because of weight problems) ended at Oyster Bay, Long Island.
-At this point, the post-war economic collapse and its bank failures destroyed the company, and he never flew again.
+This flew over New York City on May 25, 1866, and June 5, 1866.
+The second trip carried a passenger-assistant, though a news reporter had to be left out at the last minute because of weight problems, and ended at Oyster Bay, Long Island.